erik777/kubernetes-cratedb/README.md

 If you are using GKE or another provider that supports the LoadBalancer service type, uncomment that line from the crate-service.yaml and re-create it.
 This will put it on the public Internet.
 While not a great idea for a real database you plan to use, it will allow you to view the UI at port 4200 with your web browser.

 If you terminal to a K8S node containing a Crate pod, you can use docker exec to /bin/sh into the crate node.
 From there, if you ls /data/data/nodes, you should see 3 folders for the 3 nodes: 0, 1 and 2.

+Another approach is to create a port-forward rule to the pod, then you can view the console in your browser, or use `crash` to query if you have it on your local machine.

+    kubectl get pods
+    kubecl port-forward crate-0 4200

 Another way to confirm is to use Crate's SQL client tool called "crash" to query the number of nodes.
 If you use **docker exec** to **/bin/sh** into one of the crate pods, you can do the following: